81 Great Fourth Grade Writing Prompts

 4. Write a combination of metaphors and similes to describe your dad.

-5. Tell about a time when you helped someone with something they couldn’t do on his own.
+5. Tell about a time when you helped someone with something he or she couldn’t do on his or her own.

 6. Compare this year to last year.
 What is the same?
 How is it different?